rtrlib/handbook/docs/_sources/usage.rst.txt

     #include "rtrlib/rtrlib.h"

 The name of the corresponding shared library is `rtr`.
-To link an application against the RTRlib, pass the following parameter to gcc:
+To link an application against the RTRlib, pass the following parameter to the
+compiler:

 .. code-block:: bash